-The Office of Resident Life has been instrumental in assuring the success of the Honors living learning community.
+The Office of Resident Life has been instrumental in assuring the success of the Honors Living Learning Community.
 Since 2006, we have nearly quadrupled the number of students living in the Honors community.
-In the past several years, we have gone from 26 Honors students to 115 students living together and enjoying the benefits of community life in Reighard Hall.
-Requiring freshmen to live in Honors housing, creating a structure of support-student mentors, peer mentors, Honors RA's-, and building programming specifically for the Honors students have been invaluable in increasing student enthusiasm for the living community.
-With the Honors students living as a community in Reighard Hall, there is ample evidence that the living experience is succeeding.
+In the past several years, we have gone from 26 Honors students to 115 students living together and enjoying the benefits of community life.
+Requiring freshmen to live in Honors housing, creating a structure of support with student mentors, a residence hall peer mentor, Honors RA's, and building programming specifically for the Honors students have been invaluable in increasing student enthusiasm for the living community.
+With the Honors students living as a community, there is ample evidence that the living experience is succeeding.